egeldenhuys/knowledge-base/linux-mint/scan-hdd-bad-blocks.md

 Scan HDD for Bad Blocks
 =======================

-Boot Linux Mint from a LiveUSB before running the following commands
+- Boot Linux Mint from a LiveUSB before running the following commands
+- Unmount swap using `sudo swapoff -a` [^1]

 ## read-write Test (non-destructive)